RMWinslow/RMWinslow.github.io/3102/twoperiod-exchangerates.md

 - [IMF Reports on Exchange Arrangements](https://www.elibrary.imf.org/subject/012)
 - [The Economist Magazine's Big Mac Index](https://www.economist.com/big-mac-index)
 - [OECD Table of Exchange Rates and PPPs](https://data.oecd.org/conversion/exchange-rates.htm)
+- [What are PPP adjustments and why do we need them?](https://ourworldindata.org/what-are-ppps), an article from *Our World in Data*